jzaragosa06/multipoint_route/README.md

 ## Description

 This is a web application developed using the Laravel framework.
 It allows the user to find the optimal route on multiple destinations.
+Additionally, using MySQL as the database management, this web app implements a database for storign routes of specific user.
 This web app uses Direction Application Programming Interface (API) from OpenRouteService [https://openrouteservice.org/]

 ## Installation